-A strong academic background; at least a high UK 2:1 or equivalent (GPA of 3.6 or higher), although a First Class Degree is strongly preferred; any degree subject is potentially eligible.
+A strong academic background; at least a high UK 2:1 or equivalent, although a First Class Degree is strongly preferred; any degree subject is potentially eligible.
 We are actively looking for those without a finance background at degree level.

 At least two years of finance-related work experience; this could be in a bank or financial institution, but could also be in financial accounting or finance-related legal work, or in the financial arm of a non-financial company.
-If you have only one year of finance-related work experience you may still be eligible to apply if you have at least one additional year of professional experience relevant to a future career in finance.
-Please contact the admissions team for further information.
+Ideally, at least one year of this should be in a front office finance role or equivalent.

 The MFin programme is taught entirely in English, and it is important that you can read, write, speak and understand English fluently.
 If you are a non-native English speaker you must provide us with evidence of your fluency in English.